GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### First, my wife, my colleagues, and my editors find me to err far more often in optimism than in pessimism.
-I am, after all, a programmer by background, and optimism is an occupational disease of our craft.
+> ### The beginning of wisdom for a programmer is to recognize the difference between getting his program to work and getting it right.
 >
-> ~ *Fred Brooks*
+> ~ *Michael A. Jackson*

 ---
 ## 🏎 Quick Facts